-Unless previously redeemed or purchased and cancelled as provided below, the Bonds will be redeemed by the Issuer in full at their principal amount on 21 July 2028 (the "Maturity Date").
+Unless previously redeemed or purchased and cancelled as provided below, the Bonds will be redeemed by the Issuer in full at their principal amount on 23 October 2031 (the "Maturity Date").

-(b) Redemption for Taxation Reasons
+- (b) Redemption for Taxation Reasons - (i) If, by reason of a change in French law or regulation, or any change in the official application or interpretation of such law or regulation, becoming effective after the Issue Date, the Issuer would on the occasion of the next payment due in respect of the Bonds, not be able to make such payment without having to pay Additional Amounts as specified in Condition 7 below, and provided that such obligation cannot be avoided by the Issuer taking reasonable measures available to it, the Issuer may at any time, subject to having given not more than sixty (60) nor less than thirty (30) days' prior notice to the Bondholders (which notice shall be irrevocable), in accordance with Condition 10, redeem in whole (but not in part) the outstanding Bonds at their principal amount plus any interest accrued to, but excluding, the date fixed for redemption provided that the due date for redemption of which notice hereunder may be given shall be no earlier than the latest practicable Interest Payment Date on which the Issuer could make payment of principal and interest without withholding or deduction for French taxes.

-- (i) If, by reason of a change in French law or regulation, or any change in the official application or interpretation of such law or regulation, becoming effective after the Issue Date, the Issuer would on the occasion of the next payment due in respect of the Bonds, not be able to make such payment without having to pay Additional Amounts as specified in Condition 7 below, and provided that such obligation cannot be avoided by the Issuer taking reasonable measures available to it, the Issuer may at any time, subject to having given not more than sixty (60) nor less than thirty (30) days' prior notice to the Bondholders (which notice shall be irrevocable), in accordance with Condition 10, redeem in whole (but not in part) the outstanding Bonds at their principal amount plus any interest accrued to, but excluding, the date fixed for redemption provided that the due date for redemption of which notice hereunder may be given shall be no earlier than the latest practicable Interest Payment Date on which the Issuer could make payment of principal and interest without withholding or deduction for French taxes. - (ii) If the Issuer would on the occasion of the next payment in respect of the Bonds be prevented by French law or regulation from making payment to the Bondholders of the full amount then due and payable, notwithstanding the undertaking to pay Additional Amounts contained in Condition 7, and provided that this cannot be avoided by the Issuer taking reasonable measures available to it, then the Issuer shall forthwith give notice of such fact to the Fiscal Agent and the Issuer shall upon giving not less than seven (7) days' prior notice to the Bondholders in accordance with Condition 10 (which notice shall be irrevocable), redeem in whole (but not in part) the then outstanding Bonds at their principal amount plus any accrued interest on the latest practicable date on which the Issuer could make payment of the full amount payable in respect of the Bonds without withholding or deduction for French taxes, or, if such date is past, as soon as practicable thereafter.
+- (ii) If the Issuer would on the occasion of the next payment in respect of the Bonds be prevented by French law or regulation from making payment to the Bondholders of the full amount then due and payable, notwithstanding the undertaking to pay Additional Amounts contained in Condition 7, and provided that this cannot be avoided by the Issuer taking reasonable measures available to it, then the Issuer shall forthwith give notice of such fact to the Fiscal Agent and the Issuer shall upon giving not less than seven (7) days' prior notice to the Bondholders in accordance with Condition 10 (which notice shall be irrevocable), redeem in whole (but not in part) the then outstanding Bonds at their principal amount plus any accrued interest on the latest practicable date on which the Issuer could make payment of the full amount payable in respect of the Bonds without withholding or deduction for French taxes, or, if such date is past, as soon as practicable thereafter.

-(c) Redemption at the option of the Issuer
+- (c) Redemption at the option of the Issuer

-(i) Make-whole Redemption by the Issuer
+- (i) Make-whole Redemption by the Issuer

-The Issuer may, subject to compliance with all relevant laws, regulations and directives and to having given not more than sixty (60) nor less than thirty (30) days' prior notice to the Bondholders in accordance with Condition 10 (which notice shall specify the conditions to which the redemption is subject (including in particular any refinancing condition) or shall be otherwise irrevocable), redeem in whole or in part the Bonds at any time prior to the Pre-Maturity Call Option Date (the "Make-whole Redemption Date") at an amount per Bond calculated by the Make-whole Calculation Agent, which will be an amount in Euro rounded to the nearest cent (half a cent being rounded upwards) and equal to the greater of:
+The Issuer may, subject to the satisfaction of any refinancing conditions to which the redemption is subject (if any) and to compliance with all relevant laws, regulations and directives and to having given not more than sixty (60) nor less than thirty (30) days' prior notice to the Bondholders in accordance with Condition 10 (the notice shall specify the Make-whole Redemption Date (as defined below) and shall be irrevocable unless it specifies any refinancing conditions to which the redemption is subject), redeem in whole or in part the Bonds at any time prior to the Pre-Maturity Call Option Date (the "Make-whole Redemption Date") at an amount per Bond calculated by the Calculation Agent, which will be an amount in Euro rounded to the nearest cent (half a cent being rounded upwards) and equal to the greater of: